 The application deadline is August 22.

 Students will benefit from having an introductory strategy course with knowledge of strategic analyses and strategic choices.

 The pedagogical approach requires active student participation.
-Minimum 80% class attendance is therefore required for course approval.
+Minimum 80% class attendance is therefore required for fulfillment of compulsory activities (work requirements).

 List of articles and cases will be distributed electronically prior to course start.

 Recommended background reading:

 Balogun, J. Hope Hailey, V. and Gustafsson, S. 2016.
 Exploring Strategic Change.
 4th ed.
 Pearson

 - ECTS Credits

 Professor Inger G. Stensaker, Department of Strategy and Management (Hovedenmeansvarlig)

 Professor Christine B. Meyer, Department of Strategy and Management